 It looks like this Omaha, Nebraska family, really wanted to keep everything in the family, after a 62-year-old grandmother served as a surrogate mother for her son and his husband.
 Matthew Eledge and Elliot Dougherty had wanted to become parents for a while when Eledge’s mother and Dougherty’s sister decided to help the couple out.

 In the end, the family decided that the then 60-year-old, Cecile Eledge, would be the designated surrogate.
 At the time, she had gone through menopause but was approved as a surrogate by doctors after extensive screening.
 Dougherty’s sister was the egg donor.
 Doctors then used Eledge’s sperm to fertilize the egg and the embryo was implanted.
 See…family on family on family.

-Cecile gave birth last week to the nearly 6-pound baby, Uma Louise Dougherty-Eledge, at the Nebraska Medical Center in Omaha.
+Cecile gave birth in February 2019 to the nearly 6-pound baby, Uma Louise Dougherty-Eledge, at the Nebraska Medical Center in Omaha.
 The couple had initially planned to find another surrogate to deliver the baby, but found the process was confusing and weren’t confident about navigation in vitro fertilization as gay men.”